Eric Leitch raised his hands to the rafters and quickly turned back towards the goal to shoot a grin to the goalie he just beat.

 "I won't call it a rivalry, but I know in practice Andrew and Eric try to do their best against each other," St. Joseph's coach Tim Kelly said.
 "Eric has learned he can't just blast the puck past Andrew. ...
 Andrew's positioning has really been helped by Eric's skills with the puck."

-Kelly said Eric's shot is so hard he didn't need to be accurate early in high school, but facing his brother has helped him develop
+Kelly said Eric's shot is so hard he didn't need to be accurate early in high school, but facing his brother has helped him develop one of the most accurate shots around.

 Both are enjoying great success in their final high school season on the ice surface.
 The Crusaders have clinched a Western Massachusetts Division III-A tournament berth and await the seedings, which will be released on Saturday.
 It's the first time they will get a chance to play in the tournament.